alliwalk/adorama-work/README.md

 # tachyons-for-adorama
-Testing tachyons for a portfolio page
+This is a one-off portfolio page for my work at Adorama.

-I created a one-off webpage testing the viability of Tachyons to create a portfolio.
-The page is a review of work at Adorama.
+The page was created with Tachyons.io.
+I wanted to test how well it worked as a CSS framework.